 3️⃣ Slightly squeeze your core.
 Maintain this activation throughout the entire exercise

 4️⃣ Push your bottom knee into the ground to keep your pelvis stable

 5️⃣ Straight your top leg and lift it up and back.
 The key is that your are not just lifting the leg up, but also BACK a bit

 6️⃣ You should feel a deep muscle burning in the back of your hips where your glutes are, not in the front of your hips.
-If you feel it in the front of your hips, make sure your hips are pointed directly ahead of you and not up to the sky, and also check that you are lifting the top leg backwards
+If you feel it in the front of your hips, make sure your hips are pointed directly ahead of you and not up to the sky, and also check that you are lifting the top leg backward

-One of the easiest way to strengthen your calves is keeping it simple with standing heel raises.
+One of the easiest ways to strengthen your calves is by keeping it simple with standing heel raises.
 However, it is important to do them right to reap the full benefits when performing it amongst other knee surgery prehab exercises.
 When performed correctly (listen to instructions in the video) you will also work on ⤵️

 ✅ Terminal knee extension

 ✅ Progression into full weight bearing on that affected leg